+Procedural management

-Procedural management: After arterial femoral access was established, a 50-Units/KG bolus of intravenous Heparin was administrated to achieve an Activated Coagulation Time between 250-300 seconds.
-A 8FR guiding catheter (Neuron MAX, Penumbra) was navigated to the common carotid.
-Over 014 microwire, embolic protection device was(SPIDER 5, Medtronic) was navigated and deployed in the petrous carotid.
-Stenting with Cguard (Inspire-MD)/Xact (Abbott)/Percise (Cordis)/Wall stent (Boston Scientific) was performed based on the operator's decision, followed by balloon angioplasty (Viatrac, Abbott).
+After arterial femoral access was established, an IV bolus of heparin (50 units/kg) was administered to achieve an ACT between 250 and 300 s.
+An 8FR guiding catheter (Neuron MAX, Penumbra) was introduced to the common carotid.
+A 014 microwire, embolic protection device (SPIDER 5, Medtronic) was navigated and deployed in the petrous carotid.
+Stenting with a Cguard (InspireMD)/Xact (Abbott)/Precise (Cordis)/Wall stent (Boston Scientific) was performed, based on the operator's decision, followed by balloon angioplasty (Viatrac, Abbott).

-Patients from group 2,were treated additionally with IV Asprin 150 mg just before stenting and with a slow intraarterial injection of 2-3 MG Integrilin from the guiding catheter post stenting.
-After the procedure, all patients were admitted to the Neuro icU unit with strict blood pressure control and frequent neurological status evaluations for at least one night, followed by at least two nights of ward admission.
-All patients were treated with Aspirin and Plavix for six weeks. six weeks later, a Doppler was performed, and If the the follow-up Doppler showed normal flow within the stent, Plavix was stopped, and the patient continued treatment with Aspirin only.
+Patients from group 2 were additionally treated with 150 mg IV aspirin just before stenting, and a slow intra-arterial injection of 2–3 mg Integrilin through the guiding catheter post stenting.
+After the procedure, all patients were admitted to the Neuro intensive care unit and subjected to strict blood pressure monitoring and control, as well as frequent neurological status evaluations for at least one night, followed by ward admission for at least two nights.
+All patients were treated with aspirin and clopidogrel for six weeks.
+After six weeks, a Doppler sonographic examination was performed.
+If the follow-up Doppler sonogram showed normal flow within the stent, clopidogrel was stopped, and the patient was allowed to continue treatment with aspirin alone.

 Statistical Analysis

-Continuous variables were presented as mean ± standard deviation (SD), and categorical variables as frequency and percentages.
+Continuous variables were presented as the mean ± standard deviation (SD), and categorical variables were presented as frequency and percentages.

-In the univariate analysis, we compared demographic and clinical values between the two study groups, i.e., patients treated with the new protocol of carotid stent and those treated with the common one. t-test or one-way ANOVA for continuous variables with normal distribution, Mann Whitney U Test (Wilcoxon Rank Sum Test) or Kruskal-Wallis (one-way ANOVA on ranks) for continuous variables with non-normal distribution and Chi-square or Fisher exact test for categorical variables.
-Statistical significance was defined as a p-value < 0.05.
+In the univariate analysis, we compared demographic and clinical values between the two study groups, i.e., patients treated with the new protocol and those treated with the standard protocol.
+The t-test or one-way analysis of variance (ANOVA) was applied for continuous variables with normal distribution, while the Mann–Whitney U Test (Wilcoxon Rank Sum Test) or Kruskal–Wallis test (one-way ANOVA on ranks) was applied for continuous variables with non-normal distribution.
+The chi-squared or Fisher’s exact test was applied for categorical variables.
+Statistical significance was set at p < 0.05.

-The possible impact of the new procedure on the complications was examined by logistic regression with the complications after the procedure as the main outcome variable and adjusting to patients' age (in years).
-Point estimates of association were presented by the odds ratio along with their 95% confidence intervals [OR (95% CI)].
+The impact of the new procedure on possible complications was examined by logistic regression, considering complications after the procedure as the main outcome variable and adjusting for the patients’ age (in years).
+Point estimates of association were presented as odds ratios along with their 95% confidence intervals [OR (95% CI)].

-The significance level was defined by the p-value< 0.05 based on a two-sided Wald test.
-No adjustment was made to multiple comparisons due to the exploratory nature of our investigation.
-All statistical analyses were conducted using SPSS Version 25 (SPSS Inc., Chicago, IL).
+The significance level was set at p < 0.05, based on a two-sided Wald test.
+No adjustments were made to multiple comparisons, owing to the exploratory nature of our investigation.
+All statistical analyses were conducted using the SPSS Version 25 software (SPSS Inc., Chicago, IL).

-RESULTS:
+RESULTS

-Between January 2015 to May 2020, 85 patients underwent a non-emergent carotid stenting in our institution.
-Forty-five of the patients were treated according to the standard protocol (group 1), and forty-two patients were treated according to the augmented protocol (group 2).
-Table 1 presents the patient characteristics in both groups.
-More patients on group 2 had a history of Ischemic heart disease (p = 0.031); otherwise, there was were no significant differences in the demographic details and the relevant medical history between groups (Table 1).
+Between January 2015 and May 2020, 85 patients underwent non-emergent carotid stenting at our institution.
+Forty-five patients were treated according to the standard protocol (group 1), and 42 patients were treated according to the modified, augmented protocol (group 2).
+Table 1 presents the patient characteristics of both groups.
+A greater number of patients in group 2 had a history of ischemic heart disease (p = 0.031).
+However, no other significant differences were noted in the demographic details or relevant medical history between the two groups (Table 1).

+Table 1: Patient demographic and clinical characteristics